kreypour/wireshark/README.md

 The size of allocation of output.

+**detailed_json**

+The results can be either a summary text or a detailed json object that is controlled by this parameter.

 ## Return Value

 Return value is an int error code.
 The output buffer should only be used upon getting return value of 0, which is success.
 One special return value is 122 (ERROR_INSUFFICIENT_BUFFER), which means the output buffer provided is too small, so a retry with a bigger buffer should succeed.